ctnadovich/ebrevet/README.md

 idea to write those check-in codes onto your paper brevet card.
 There will also be an event Finish Code that certifies you checked into all the controls at the proper times and in the right order!

+The organizer can check the correctness of any check-in phrase or finish code at the randonneuring.org website.
+When logged in as organizer/RBA, the checkin-status page displays the correct phrases and finish code so that the RBA (if they want) can verify them.
+Normally this checking is not necessary -- if the app has uploaded a FINISH result, this is sufficient proof that the rider finished the ride and checked into all controls as required.
+The phrases and codes are only there as a backup mechanism.

 ### Auto Check-In for Mass Start